preethi110/Flutter-JSON-RW/README.md

 4.Allows users to enter the quantity of desired products.

-This project is a starting point for a Flutter application.

 # Advanced Features:
-1.Each product in the list includes a hardcoded image
+1.Each product in the list includes a hardcoded image .

 2.Dynamically reads JSON data from an external file rather than hardcoding it.
   This allows for easier maintenance and updates to the product catalog.

 # Implementation Details:
 1.The project is structured using the Flutter framework, ensuring cross-platform compatibility.